Handmade Art & Jewelry Inspired by the Land, Sky, Sea & Literature Fandom

 MATERIALS SHOPPING LIST | GRAPHITE CONDUCTIVE PAINT FORMULA | SOLUTION FORMULA | ELECTROFORMING TUTORIAL | TROUBLESHOOTING & HELP | TIPS & GUIDELINES | ADDITIONAL RESOURCES

-I recently developed a sub-brand of Enchanted Leaves called Cu Electroforming (Cu is the symbol for element 29, copper) that features house made copper electroforming solution, power supplies designed and created specifically for electroforming, and starter kits that include everything you need to get going.
-Interested in purchasing one of my starter kitspower supplies, conductive paints and other supplies
+Inspired by the passion to help aspiring electroformers, jewelers, makers, crafters, designers and artists, I developed a sub-brand of Enchanted Leaves with my partner MicroDean Systems called Cu Electroforming (Cu is the symbol for element 29, copper).
+I am pleased to share my knowledge and also offer items that I use in my own creations: copper electroforming solution, conductive paints, power supplies designed and created specifically for electroforming, and starter kits that include everything you need to get going.
+Click here to view my current line of starter kits, power supplies, conductive paints and other supplies

 This page is a constant work in progress!